canjiali/PARADE/README.md

 - DocuBERT-Transformer (passed to the `method` as cls_transformer)

 For all the pra-trained models, we first fine-tune them on the MSMARCO passage collection.
-To figure out the way of doing that, please check out this repository [dl4marco-bert](https://github.com/nyu-dl/dl4marco-bert).
+To figure out the way of doing that, please check out [dl4marco-bert](https://github.com/nyu-dl/dl4marco-bert).
 The fine-tuned model will be the initialized model by passing it to the `BERT_ckpt` argument in the following snippet.